vackosar/vackosar.github.io/_posts/2020-01-15-Quizrecall--Learn-any-text-with-automatically-generated-quiz.md

 ---
 layout: post
-title: "Learn faster with a generated quiz"
+title: Learn faster with a generated quiz
 date: 2019-11-02
 categories: productivity
 description: Reduce your effort of creating and revising learning material using a free AI-powered tool.